 First things first: Kellyn and Erik Wardell’s son, Henry, is now about eight months old, healthy and doing great.
 However, soon after he was born at the Aspen Birth Center at Aspen Valley Hospital (AVH), his health wasn’t quite as robust.
 Because he was delivered more than 24 hours after Kellyn’s labor started, Henry had a high risk of infection.

 Initially, everything seemed fine.
 “He was happy, healthy and a little over 7 pounds,” Kellyn said.
 “I got to be with him right away, he took to breastfeeding and the first night was normal.”

-The next day, Henry’s grandparents arrived and, in keeping with an AVH tradition for new parents, Kellyn and Erik were treated to a sumptuous dinner.
-Everything seemed primed for checkout Sunday morning.
+The next day, Henry’s grandparents arrived and, in keeping with an AVH tradition for new parents, Kellyn and

 Quick read more or view full article